richdynamix/capistrano-ghostinspector/README.md

 #### Installation
 - Download the repo and build the gem - `gem build capistrano-ghostinspector.gemspec`
 - Install the gem - `gem install capistrano-ghostinspector-0.0.1.pre.gem`
-- Include the gem in your Capfile - `gem "capistrano-ghostinspector", '~>0.0.1.pre'`
+- Include the gem in your Gemfile - `gem "capistrano-ghostinspector", '~>0.0.1.pre'`
 - Add `require 'capistrano-ghostinspector'` at the top of your `deploy.rb` file

 #### Configuration